 I'm a child of the Midwest and I can’t remember a time when I couldn’t draw.
-When I was young, there was a small expectation that I’d one day work as an artist, but drawing became more of a tool, than a form of self expression.
+When I was young, there was a small expectation that I’d one day work as an artist, but drawing became more of a tool used for other purposes rather than a form of self expression.
 By the time I was seven, I had become an avid birder, and drawing became a way to understand birding.

 After my wife and I moved out of the city, my job became more demanding, so I took a decade away from painting.
 A few years ago, I had retired.
 With my newly found free time, I established a podcast on the history of the movies, MATINEES ON MAIN STREET.
 You can listen to it wherever podcasts are available.
 I also returned to plein air painting with twelve new pieces painted in 2022.